Corporate responsibility

 We are committed to giving time, money and resources to good causes in the most beneficial manner.
 We therefore support a single charity with fundraising activities each year, following a nomination and voting process.

-In the last five years we have supported the Spitalfield’s Crypt Trust, Anna Freud Centre, Nordoff Robbins, The Eve Appeal, The Children’s Trust, Shooting Star CHASE, Alzheimer’s Society, Teenage Cancer Trust and Leukaemia & Lymphoma Research.
+In the last five years we have supported the Spitalfield’s Crypt Trust, Anna Freud Centre, Nordoff Robbins, The Eve Appeal, The Children’s Trust, Shooting Star CHASE, Alzheimer’s Society, Teenage Cancer Trust, Leukaemia & Lymphoma Research and The Rainbow Trust.

 Many of our lawyers also provide legal advice on a pro-bono basis for local and global causes in an effort to promote equality and an end to poverty, as well as in support of the arts, the creative industries and advancing technological development for the greater good.